sketch-hq/print-export-sketchplugin/README.md

 # Print Export Plugin

 Exports artboards to a CMYK PDF which can then be printed.
-Each page in the PDF document can contain all the artboards in a page of the Sketch document or just one artboard.
+Each page in the PDF document can contain all the artboards in a page or just one artboard.

 ## Installation